Treatment in Korea Cost Overview: Complete 2026 Guide

 Q5: What payment methods do Korean clinics accept from foreigners?

 Most top-tier clinics accept major international credit cards (Visa, Mastercard, Amex), cash in KRW, and increasingly, wire transfers.
 Some clinics accept payments in USD or other currencies but may apply an exchange rate margin.
 Always confirm payment options before your appointment.
+Read about main reference.

 Leave a Comment